-The Operative Plan of the Ministry of Labour and Social Policy 2011 provides for "funding rehabilitation and integration action," "funding adaptation projects" for accessibility of important buildings, "enlarging employment opportunities in integrated and specialized working environments", and "technological renovation of specialized enterprises and cooperatives of people with disabilities".
 The Strategy to Secure Equal Opportunities for Persons with Disabilities 2008-2015 provides for ensuring access to all public buildings, including state institutions, educational establishments, cultural and entertainment places, hospitals, workplaces, homes.

 All types of transportation - land, air, and sea, are to be adapted.
-Students with special educational needs are to be provided with supportive teachers, special technical means and equipment, learning materials, etc. The Action Plan to Secure Equal Opportunities for Persons with Disabilities 2010-2011 provides for securing access to all public sites and transportation too, as well as to information.
+Students with special educational needs are to be provided with supportive teachers, special technical means and equipment, learning materials, etc. The Action Plan to Secure Equal Opportunities for Persons with Disabilities 2012-2013 provides for securing access to all public sites and transportation too, as well as to information.
 It also provides for closing down special schools and integration of students with special educational needs in mainstream schools.
 The Ministry of Labour and Social Policy Employment Strategy and the National Strategy for the Child provide for securing an accessible environment too.
-The National Programme to Guarantee the Rights of Children with Disabilities 2010 - 2013 provides for creating an accessible school environment too, as well as for securing adapted learning materials.

-g) Does national law contain a general duty to provide accessibility for people with disabilities by anticipation?
+The National Programme to Guarantee the Rights of j) Does national law contain a general duty to provide accessibility for people with disabilities by anticipation?
 If so, how is accessibility defined, in what fields (employment, social protection, goods and services, transport, housing, education, etc.) and who is covered by this obligation?
 On what grounds can a failure to provide accessibility be justified?